amaiya/ktrain/FAQ.md

 [[Back to Top](#frequently-asked-questions-about-ktrain)]

 ### I have a model that accepts multiple inputs (e.g., both text and other numerical or categorical variables).
-How do train it with *ktrain*?
+How do I train it with *ktrain*?

 See [this tutorial](https://nbviewer.jupyter.org/github/amaiya/ktrain/blob/master/tutorials/tutorial-A4-customdata-text_regression_with_extra_regressors.ipynb).